 Surgical excision is not the standard of care in treatment of S. polyps.
 However, surgery is usually the ultimate solution for challenging situations including cases presented with bowel obstruction[14,33], or when the lesion is morphologically or radiologically suspected to be malignant[7,12,19] and also for lesions in ectopic areas including the anus[5], cervix[30] and the external genitalia[27,28].
-Atypical sites of S. polyps may require special surgical approaches e.g. in the larynx, the surgical microscope is essential to excise the polyp[36], while in other situations e.g. gallbladder the organ is excised with the polyp en bloc[34].
+Atypical sites of S. polyps may require special surgical approaches, e.g., in the larynx, the surgical microscope is essential to excise the polyp[36], while in other situations, e.g., gallbladder, the organ is excised with the polyp en bloc[34].
 All cases managed by surgery, similar to endoscopic management, should be followed by PZQ therapy.